BushLife - Backpack Gear Load Out

 Carry your knife on your belt, not in your bug out bag!
 If separated from your backpack, your knife is something you do not want to lose.
 It is also good practice to keep a backup knife in your pack.

-The gold standard for bushcraft is the Morakniv Garberg Carbon, and it’s also, my favourite knife.
+The Morakniv Garberg Carbon is the gold standard for bushcraft and my favourite knife.

 The blade is just right in length.
 With its carbon steel construction and 90-degree spine, it will easily throw a hot shower of sparks from a Ferro rod to get a fire going, and its Scandi grind makes for easy sharpening at home or in the woods.
 In addition, the Garberg is a full tang and baton-capable blade.